 Since a wok is bowl-shaped, it distributes heat uniformly to the food sitting in the center of the wok.
 For this reason, food can be cooked in a very short time.
 The wok can withstand extremely high temperatures required for stir-frying.

 You can also easily toss the food due to its bowl-shaped.
-All these unique feature of a wok make it an irreplaceable cooking utensil for proper stir-frying.
+All these unique features of a wok make it an irreplaceable cooking utensil for proper stir-frying.

-- Always buy a bigger wok for stir-frying.
-Bigger wok allow the food pieces move and flip freely.
-Stir-frying is messy with small wok as you cannot stir and flip the food pieces easily and as it tends to drop out from the edge.
+Always buy a larger wok for stir-frying.
+Bigger wok allows the food pieces move and flip freely.
+Stir-frying is messy with a small wok as you cannot stir and flip the food pieces freely as it tends to drop out from the edge.

-- Buy a good wok.
+Buy a good wok.
 Cast iron wok is the best, which is why it is used in most of the Asian restaurants.
-Wok hei cannot be created in stainless steel vessel, as it mainly arises from the burning of the patina of polymers and fats embedded themselves on the surface of a well-used carbon steel or cast iron wok.
-That is why cast iron wok is superior over stainless steel wok.
+Wok hei cannot be created in the stainless steel vessel, as it mainly arises from the burning of the patina of polymers and fats embedded themselves on the surface of a well-used carbon steel wok or cast iron wok.
+That is why cast iron wok is superior to stainless steel wok.

 a) Thicken the liquid produced from the stir-fry sauce and the juice of the ingredients.
-Otherwise, the soy sauce, oyster, wine and the natural juices of the food will not be able to coat every morsel of food, but settle at the bottom of the dish as thin liquid.
+Otherwise, the soy sauce, oyster, wine and the natural juices of the food will not be able to coat every morsel of food but settle at the bottom of the dish as a thin liquid.

-b) Create a smooth texture of meat and vegetables.
+b) Create a smooth texture for the meat.

 c) Give a glossy sheen to the liquids as it thickens.

 It is made with cornstarch and enough water to form a slurry that resembles thick cream.
-It is good to prepare in advance in order to keep things flowing at at the time of stir-frying.
+It is good to prepare in advance to keep things flowing at the time of stir-frying.

 - Add one part of cornstarch to one part of water.
 The amount of water should not be too high, but just enough to form a thick slurry resembling thick cream.

-Intense heat is one key element unique to Asian cooking.
+Intense heat is one essential element unique to Asian cooking.